Amar Nath Sehgal v. Union of India

-Facts
+Background

 The plaintiff, Amar Nath Sehgal is a renowned artist and sculptor, who created a mural in the lobby of Vigyan Bhawan, Delhi on the direction of appropriate authority.
 In the year 1957, the Government of India commissioned Mr. Sehgal for creating a bronze mural for Vigyan Bhavan, the most prominent International Convention Hall in Delhi.
 The Bronze sculpture so commissioned, of about 140 ft. span and 40 ft. sweep took five years to complete and was placed on the wall of the Lobby in the Convention hall.
 This embellishment on a national architecture became a part of the Indian art heritage.
 However, in 1979, the mural was pulled down and consigned to the store room of the Union without notice or permission or authorization of Amarnath.
 When Mr. Sehgal came to know of this ill treatment, he made representations to the government authorities for restoration of the mural, to no avail.
 As this act of destruction of the mural as it was improperly handled which cause minor damage to the sculpture.
 He filed a petition under Section 57 of the Copyright Act, 1957 in the Delhi High Court praying for an apology from the defendants, a permanent injunction on the defendants to restrain them from distorting, mutilating or damaging the plaintiff's mural and damages to the tune of Rs.
-5 lacs.
+5 lakhs.